Johana30/Project/README.md

 # Project
 AWS - IaC
+In this project we have setup a simple infrastructure.
-Application in a private subnet with autoscaling
+An application in a private subnet and secure connection to internet. scale in and out depends on Memory.